How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 Plug and Play – This is the most popular and simplest method for smaller setups, as all you need to do is plug your camera straight into the PoE ports in a Hikvision NVR.
 The NVR will then do the rest of the work.
 Please note that for Plug and Play to work, the device will need to be inactive or activated with the same password as the NVR.

-Remote connection via IP – If you can’t have a wired connection to the NVR, you can instead remotely add a camera on the same network as your NVR to it using the camera’s IP address.
+Remote connection via IP – If you can’t have a to the NVR, you can instead remotely add a camera on the same network as your NVR to it using the camera’s IP address.
 For this to work, you will need to make sure to do two things:

-1. Replace the power supply that would normally come from the NVR’S PoE ports.
+1. Replace the that would normally come from the NVR’S PoE ports.
 Using a PoE switch or injector is usually the best way, as it means you can still add power to the device over the same ethernet cable used for everything else.
 If not, most will let you connect to a separate PSU.

 2. You have connected the camera and NVR to the same LAN and that its network settings are correct for the LAN’s range.